Blog Details

 Why Playdough Creations work for fine motor skills

 Playdough activities strengthen the small muscles in your child’s hands, wrists, and fingers—precisely the muscles needed for tasks like writing, cutting, and buttoning.
+These activities also improve grip strength, which is essential for tasks like holding utensils and climbing.
 When your 3-year-old squeezes, pinches, rolls, or flattens playdough, they develop hand-eye coordination and bilateral coordination (using both hands together).

 Furthermore, playdough play builds finger dexterity as children use different finger movements to create various shapes.
 The resistance provided by the dough naturally strengthens hand muscles without feeling like work.
 This tactile experience also helps children understand concepts like texture, weight, and cause-effect relationships.